immunoodle/deployment/AIRGAP.md

 ### K3s

-In K3s, you can copy the tarballs to the `/var/lib/rancher/k3s/agent/images/` directory.
+In K3s, `mkdir -p /var/lib/rancher/k3s/agent/images/` and then you can copy the tarballs to the `/var/lib/rancher/k3s/agent/images/` directory.
 Within a few minutes, the images will be available for use.